nihlaeth/GrowStat/README.md

 To Do
 --------
 Recording pages:
 * Lumen tracking capabilites
+* Picture uploading
+** Build in size check and limit (30MB max, 50kb min) ** Search for 'code words' in images
+** Change random pixels in images to frustrate code injection - without sacrificing considerable quality loss
+* Make Nutrients separate items to be added and selected

 Edit pages:
 * All of them, including delete pages.

 Data views:
+* build in calendar functions
+* select plotting engine and build an api for it
+* add per-plant data view
 * add timeline view and template
 * add useful analytic pages